anywilldo/mongoServerTS/README.md

+## Mongo Server with TS

-## Start the server using "yarn run start"
+Start the server using "yarn run start"

 Please pull mongodb docker from laradock or docker pull mongodb